Vegas garden gives families, shooting victims place to mourn

 The need to do something is what drove Jay Pleggenkuhle and his business partner to sketch the garden on a napkin and ask the city for the space for a pop-up park.
 Businesses and individuals immediately stepped up to help, and a year later, they continue to do so.

-Cervantes — whose son was her right hand and loved Halloween and burritos — will return to the garden Oct.
-1, when the name of every victim will be read during a ceremony.
+Cervantes — whose son was her right hand and loved Halloween and burritos — will return to the garden on Monday, when the name of every victim will be read during a ceremony.

-“A lot of the family members have come back and spent time at the garden,” Pleggenkuhle said.
-“One victim in particular — her parents live in Redding, California, and every time they come to Las Vegas, they come to the garden.
-Instead of being angry and bitter with Las Vegas and for what happened to their daughter here, they are looking at how this community came together to create something beautiful to honor her life.”

-Find complete AP coverage of the Las Vegas mass shooting here: https://apnews.com/tag/LasVegasmassshooting.